 - Our Conclusion

-Core Web Vitals are important metrics Google considers as majorly important to have in a website.
-They are centered around three thresholds or metrics which are: Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
+Core Web Vitals are important metrics Google considers majorly important to have on a website.
+They are centred around three thresholds or metrics which are: Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).

 - How fast your site opens on visitors’ mobile or desktop devices when they come in.